This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 With the right lawyer, many people who have suffered because of medical malpractice or discrimination have been able to file and win cases for justice and compensation.

 One such incident resulted in a jury award of $96 million for a child who suffered brain damage soon after birth in Glendale, California.
 The child is expected to need at least that amount for lifetime care.

 The jury agreed that doctors were negligent in ignoring the signs of jaundice.
-They were also blamed for later telling the parents that the condition would go away on its own.
+They were also blamed for later telling the parents that the condition would go away independently.
 The doctors should have treated the baby, and if they had, it would likely have prevented kernicterus.

 How to Find a California Cerebral Palsy Lawyer

 Find a talented lawyer by searching through the state bar association, or perhaps you can get recommendations from friends and family.
 Be sure to choose someone you feel has your best interest in mind and someone with the practical experience necessary to help with your case.

 Cerebral palsy cases require the expertise of a California cerebral palsy lawyer.
 Experienced lawyers who know the malpractice and disability laws are invaluable allies for parents and families facing the exorbitant costs of care for a disabled child.

 If you live in the state and have a child with cerebral palsy, find a reliable lawyer to help you fight for justice.

 - Aps on damages.
 (2017).
 American Medical Association | AMA.
 Advocacy Resource Center